 Negative space is just one way to raise a knowing smile.
 The late, great Alan Fletcher, founding partner of Pentagram, was one of the leading pioneers in employing simple wit in graphic design, a practice that lends itself beautifully to logo design in particular.

-Originally written by Beryl McAlhone and David Stuart and recently revised and updated by Nick Asbury and Greg Quinton at The Partners, seminal design book A Smile In The Mind is an ideal reference if you’re keen to introduce wit and charm in your work, packed with inspirational examples from the world’s leading exponents, including Fletcher.
+Originally written by Beryl McAlhone and David Stuart and recently revised and updated by Nick Asbury and Greg Quinton at The Partners, seminal design book A Smile In The Mind: Witty Thinking in Graphic Design is an ideal reference if you’re keen to introduce wit and charm in your work, packed with inspirational examples from the world’s leading exponents, including Fletcher.

 As Quinton and Asbury say in their introduction to the 2016 version: “Wit is big business, integral to the success of giants such as Google, Apple and Coca-Cola… wit is the alchemy that turns suitcases into adventure vehicles, vacuum cleaners into household friends.”